Bracketologist

 How did you find yourself at SBNation?
 Have you been with them since the beginning?

-Asked by Try-n-Save about 11 years ago
+Asked by Try-n-Save over 11 years ago

 I've been with SB Nation since 2009, since even before SBNation.com started.
 Previously, I just had my own Blogspot and Blogger sites.
 Our college blogs manager found me on twitter and the tech team got Blogging the Bracket up in time for March 2009.